 C. Causing another to engage involuntarily in sexual relations by force, threat or duress.

-To oppose a restraining order in court, you must learn these three definitions of abuse well, and understand their meaning as applied to the facts of your particular situation, almost like you know your own name.
-When you stand before the judge, and you can use the exact words of the law to explain how none of these three definitions apply to you, the judge will know that he or she is dealing with someone not as easy to run over as the average schlub.
+To oppose a restraining order in court, you must testify about facts which show the judge how none of these three definitions apply to you and your actions.
+If you do that, the judge will know that he or she is dealing with someone not as easy to run over as the average schlub.

 Let’s look at each of these definitions in some detail.